 1) Do you think every CEO makes decisions relevant to your objective?

 2) Are you ready to approach and make a meaningful conversation with him/her?

 3) Is there someone you know in that same company who knows the decision maker?

-She should identify the key players in their target company’s organisational structure, but keep in mind that business is probably not going to come directly from the CEO, but from someone who knows the CEO.
+She should identify the key players in their target company’s organisational structure, but keep in mind that business are probably not going to come directly from the CEO, but someone who knows the CEO.